navanchauhan/vina/README.md

 I use this as the base for experimenting and compiling on new devices.

-Should work with modern versions of boost ( CI tests with 1.72 )
+Should work with modern versions of boost ( CI builds with 1.74 )